2013 Key Dates & Timings

 - Any luxury food items you want.

-SPORTident Timing
+SPORTident Chip Timing

-Competitors Experience
+Participants' Experience

 Whether running or walking we expect you to have sufficient fitness and mountain experience to safely complete all three days.
 Typical experience would include Mountain Marathons, long fell races, Long Distance Walkers Association events such as The Fellsman and experience of long mountain days.